-In jurisdictions where data protection law does not exist, on the basis of a contract
+- In jurisdictions where data protection law does not exist, on the basis of a contract or agreement binding the establishment (to whom personal data is being transferred) to follow the provisions, measures, controls and conditions of the UAE Law.
+The said contract or agreement must also specify a supervisory or judicial entity in that foreign country for imposition of appropriate measures against the controller or processor in that foreign country. - Expressed consent of the data subject, in such a manner that does not conflict with the public and security interest of the UAE. - Transfer is necessary for performing obligations and establishing rights before judicial entities. - Transfer is necessary for entering or performance of a contract between the controller and the data subject, or between the controller and a third party for the interests of the data subject.

-- Expressed consent of the data subject, in such a manner that does not conflict with the public and security interest of the UAE. - Transfer is necessary for performing obligations and establishing rights before judicial entities. - Transfer is necessary for entering or performance of a contract between the controller and the data subject, or between the controller and a third party for the interests of the data subject. - Transfer is necessary for the performance of an act relating to international judicial cooperation. - Transfer is necessary for the protection of public interest.
+- Transfer is necessary for the performance of an act relating to international judicial cooperation. - Transfer is necessary for the protection of public interest.

-In the absence of an adequate level of protection, personal data may be transferred to a third country under the DIFC Law and the ADGM Regulations on the basis of "appropriate safeguards", which include:
+In the absence of an adequate level of protection, personal data may be transferred to a third country under the DIFC Law and the ADGM Regulations on the basis of "appropriate safequards", which include:

 - a legally binding instrument between the public authorities;

 - binding corporate rules;

 - standard data protection clauses;

-- · an approved code of conduct;
+- · an approved code of conduct; and

 - · an approved certification mechanism.